 Here’s a handful that caught even a hardened vigilante like me off guard:

 Your life’s volume level.
 Living in a loud environment is more than annoying.
-Scientists have found that a variety of health effects, from sleep disturbance and hypertension to inhibited performance in cognitive tasks, may be caused by noise pollution.
+Scientists have found that a variety of health effects, from sleep disturbance and heart disease to inhibited performance in cognitive tasks, may be caused by noise pollution.
 Silence really is golden after all.(3)

 Your pillow.
 Brace yourself… After two years, one third of your pillow’s weight can consist of dead skin cells, bugs, and dust mites and their wastes.
 Dust mites are a serious allergen so wash your pillows regularly in hot water or use allergy covers.(4)

 Your home’s dust.
-Speaking of dust, most contains toxic materials.
-That’s because dust is the final resting place for many common household toxins.
+Speaking of dust, most is contaminated with unknown chemicals.
+That’s because dust is the final resting place for many common household materials.
 One study found 66 hormone disrupting chemicals—from flame retardants to phthalates—in tested samples.
 Dust with a damp or microfiber cloth that removes dust instead of stirring it around.(5)

 Finally, let’s look at flea collars.
 Most pet owners use them without a second thought.
 But flea collars may contain ingredients that you would not want rubbing off around your home and family.
 Look to grooming techniques, oral preventatives, and baths as ways to prevent fleas.(6)